-Southeastern’s College of Education houses an innovative and unique program.
-The program certifies teachers to enable them to teach within the International Baccalaureate (IB) program at the elementary, middle, and high school levels.
+Southeastern’s College of Education houses an innovative and unique program that helps enable educators to teach within the International Baccalaureate (IB) curriculum at the elementary, middle, and high school levels.
+After successful completion of courses leading to the IB Educator Certificate in Teaching and Learning, candidates may apply for their level of certification through the International Baccalaureate Organization (IBO) in Geneva, Switzerland.
 Only 45 universities in the world and 12 in the United States offer this.

 The IB program started in 1968 after World War II.
 Diplomats were moving their families from country to country and realized that moving their children caused them issues with schooling.
 They wanted a universal but also rigorous curriculum so that when students moved from school to school, they didn’t fall behind or lose credits.
 The IB program helps students master skills within a core group of 10 principles: